pedromn0/cardmon-milestone-2/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

+#### Shuffle
+It was made trough a button instead a=of being part of the flow of function because was not possible to make the shuffle functions works in sequence just after all runs.

 ## Deployment

 For deploy this project I utilised some of the mentioned technologies above to facilated this process.